Congo official: Rwanda will have war if it wants war - NewsBreak

 “Rwanda does not like us.
 We are not afraid of it and we will fight it,” Ekenge said.
 “If it wants war, it will have war," he said, adding: "No one will occupy a single centimeter of our territory.”

-An official with the U.N. peacekeeping mission in Congo known as MONUSCO said Wednesday it could not confirm whether Rwandan or Ugandan forces helped the M23 rebel movement seize the key Congolese town of Bunagana earlier this week.

-“MONUSCO has not been able to verify by its own means these allegations,” Lt.
-Frederic Harvey, the mission's chief of liaison with the Congolese army, said during a weekly news conference.

-Rwanda and Uganda have denied for years that they support the M23 rebel movement.
+Rwanda and Uganda have denied for years that they support the M23 rebel movement, which seized the key town of Bunagana on Monday.
 Many of the M23 fighters are Congolese ethnic Tutsis and Rwanda’s president is of Rwandan Tutsi descent.
 M23 has in turn accused Congolese officials of stoking xenophobia.

 Rwanda's government, meanwhile, has blamed Congolese forces for injuring several civilians in cross-border shelling.
 On Tuesday, a government statement said that the Rwandan military “will continue to seek guarantees that cross-border attacks on Rwanda's territory are stopped.”